Update: The deadline for making IRA contributions for tax year 2020 has been extended to May 17, 2021.

 Contribution Limit: The contribution limit for employees is $19,500, with $6,500 “catch-up” contributions for those over 50 and a combined $58,000 limit for all contributions, including from the employer agency.

-Pros: This plan is renowned for its low administrative fees and employer matches.
+Pros: These government-sponsored plans are renowned for their low administrative fees and employer matches.

 Usually best for: Federal government employees who will work at their agencies for a long period; it is comparable to 401(k) plans in the private sector.